 This account begins with (Godfrey) Martin King (right), landlord of the Red Lion, Preston in the 1970s.
 Mr King was a widower and a past chairman of Hitchin and District LVA.
 In the late winter of 1979, he returned to Preston with a new wife – his childhood sweetheart, Nita Jennings.
 They had married in the register office of their native Bromley, Kent where Mr King had been deputy superintendent registrar before the war.
 Less than two years later, in the summer of 1980, Mr King died, aged fifty-nine.
 His death was the catalyst for a turbulent period in the history of the Georgian pub.
-The owners, Whitbreads, decided that they should sell the Red Lion.Ray Scarbrow (near right), who managed the Luton pub, The Somerset Tavern, and The Bull at Gosmore, decided he could turn the Red Lion into a large steakhouse-style restaurant.
+The owners, Whitbreads, decided that they should sell the Red Lion.Ray Scarbrow (near right), who managed the Luton pub, The Somerset Tavern, and The Bull at Gosmore, decided that he could turn the Red Lion into a large steakhouse-style restaurant.
 He therefore applied for planning permission for building extensions to the pub, a fifty-vehicle car park and a forty-one-seater restaurant.
 These plans met with intransigent resistance from locals.
 A protest meeting, that lasted 2½ hours, was held at the village hall in August 1981.
 It was attended by most of the residents and chaired by Jack Raffell (far right), the chairman of the parish council, who had postponed a trip to Devon.
 Mr Raffell said, ‘It’s

 every village in North Herts with a nice village green and a pretty area that is in danger.
 They are all under the same attack as we are now....If he (Mr Scarbrow) wants to keep on, we shall keep on and wear him down’.The consensus was that Preston was a working village and needed a working village pub – not a roadhouse.
 They wanted a simple place where the cricket team, the darts team, the Hunt and the Morris dancers could meet and make merry.
 It was thought that the influx of outsiders to the restaurant would destroy the peace and charm of the village, cause noise late into the night and make the narrow lanes of the village a danger to children.
 New street lighting and pavements would spoil the character of the Green.
 Marjorie Pugh (of ‘Applegarth’, the Green) said, ‘We shall have car doors slamming late at night, parties coming at lunchtime and it will alter the character of the village completely’.
 Victoria Sowerby (of ‘Pryor House’) agreed, ‘To plan a two-acre site in a village of 350 souls is dreadfully worrying’.
 Betty Palmer (of ‘Kenwood Cottage’, the Green) said that her cottage would be affected on three sides by the proposals’.
 Mike Kellard (then, of ‘The Old Forge’, Church Road) added, ‘This is not a question of saving the Red Lion.
 It’s a question of saving Preston’.
 It was decided to write to the Director of Planning asking him to meet the village to discuss the plan and that home-owners in Preston should contact all thirteen members of the North Herts D.C. planning sub-committee claiming that the plans would significantly change the village and the conservation area and would not be in keeping with the character of the village.
 The planning committee was invited to another public meeting - when Preston Parish councillor, John Cook, intended to give them ‘an earful’.
 In a further strategic move the Parish Council also decided to approach the Hertfordshire Society and the Council for the Preservation of Rural England for help.
 The village gave Mr Raffell the go-ahead to approach a solicitor for legal advice and promised financial backing from their own pockets.
 For his part, Mr Scarbrow denied that the Red Lion would become anything but ‘a very nice pub with food.
 We certainly have no intention of it becoming another steak house.
 With the amount of money I am contemplating spending, the last thing I want is for it to become a disco.
 It will be a nice pub with dining facilities’.
 He added that he was not seeking a supper licence and did not envisage the premises being emptied any later than normal licensing hours.
 Mr Scarbrow continued, ‘It is an eyesore as it is.
 It is a pub that has been let go and is in desperate need of having money spent on it.
 The villagers will say they are all using it, but they are not.
 The trading figures show they are not....There are a lot of rumours of dances and discos.
 This will not be the case at all...I am sure we will win them over eventually’.
 At a later meeting with just two planning councillors, held six days before the application was heard, Brian Waters, (of ‘The Chequers’, who was in the chair) said, ‘It’s a good working pub, it’s not at all pretentious and we value it.
 It’s the social centre of the village and we need it’.Councillor Fred Peacock, told villagers that although they had conducted a fine campaign they had ‘to find some valid reason to turn it down.
 It is unfortunate that the majority of objections that have been presented do not come into planning consideration.
 My reading of it is that it will be very hard to turn it down.
 I would lay two to one on it going through’.
 Councillor Ron Lodge added, ‘If this was happening in my village, I would be with you; you have done a really good campaign’.